Python Interface¶

 configuration is performed at the test bench level even if there are

-individual test within since they must run in the same simulation.
+individual tests within since they must run in the same simulation.

 In a VUnit all test benches and test cases are created with an unnamed default